Shunless/SkipStack/README.md

 ___
 <h3>Beta Goals</h3>

-1.A single navigable level, no enemies or obstacles but nearly finalised character controls A cube in the middle of a 7x7 grid able to move in any available direction following the players swipes
+1. A single navigable level, no enemies or obstacles but nearly finalised character controls

+A cube in the middle of a 7x7 grid able to move in any available direction following the players swipes

-2.Clean code compiled by bite sized well-documented chunks as well as precise and pixel-perfect sprites Let's not repeat Nitrocity's sins
+2. Clean code compiled by bite sized well-documented chunks as well as precise and pixel-perfect sprites

+Let's not repeat Nitrocity's sins